floudk/DRRS/README.md

-# DRRS: Fine-Grained Dynamic Scaling for Stateful Stream Processing
+# Fine-Grained Dynamic Scaling for Stateful Stream Processing Systems

 ⚠️ **Note: This repository contains the research prototype of DRRS.
 The complete implementation and documentation will be made available upon paper publication.**